WHAT IS A DISPLAY VEHICLE?

 2. Not mandatory, but if you happen to have a photo board as well, that’s a bonus!
 Shots of the conversion to a camper and images of the vehicle in foreign climes are always popular.

 Upon qualifying as a Display Vehicle (this can be simply for the day or the entire weekend), during the course of the show when you’re not strolling about yourself, you will be able to chat to the public about where you and your trusty steed have roamed … or plan to roam!
 Some owners even leave a mobile number on their description board so those interested in the conversion can ring them, and if nearby they can return to have a chat.
-Again, it’s a whole lot more interactive than being stuck in the car park or distant part of the campsite.
-Either park, lock up and go walkabout all weekend, or interact with the public, or a combination of both – your choice entirely.
+Some will also jot down set times they will return, so in the interim they can explore the showground and get ideas for their next project or adventure.
+Again, it’s a whole lot more interactive than being stuck in the car park or distant parts of the campsite.
+Either park, lock up and go walkabout all weekend – or interact with the public – or a combination of both; your choice entirely.

 APPLYING FOR A DISPLAY VEHICLE PASS